 Traditional banks to join the trend

 Banks that operate traditionally have access to capital.
 This puts them in a strategic position to adapt to the virtual payment system.
-Rohit Sipahimalani, joint head of the investment group at Temasek, shared in a Bloomberg's piece that legacy lenders like DBS Group Holdings Ltd and United Overseas Bank Ltd are teaming up with Gojek and Grab, respectively, towards this end.
+Rohit Sipahimalani, joint head of the investment group at Temasek, said that legacy lenders like DBS Group Holdings Ltd and United Overseas Bank Ltd are teaming up with Gojek and Grab, respectively, towards this end.

 Another notable example is Thailand’s Kasikornbank, partnering up with Shopee to leverage the e-commerce platform’s network and hand out virtual loans to sellers.